codefellows-seattle-dotnet-401d3/Lab07-Generic-Collections/readme.md

 	4       | Program runs/compiles, but throws exceptions during execution |
 	2       | Missing tests // tests are not passing // not enough valid tests |
 	2       | Missing Readme Document // Readme Document does not meet standards |
 	0       | Program does not compile/run.
-Build Errors. |
+Build Errors. // Required naming conventions not met |
 	0       | No Submission |

 - 3pts: Code meets industry standards